withjuno/JunoTechTest/README.md

 As part of that work, Acme will need to provide Juno with updates about orders that have been shipped or cancelled by Acme’s distribution warehouse, so that Juno can record fulfillments, settle payments, cancel orders, and send customer emails.

-Acme will provide the order updates in batches (twice daily), in the form of a JSON file uploaded to an SFTP server.
-These files vary in size, but often contain tens-of-thousands of orders and are several megabytes in size.
+Acme will provide the order updates in batches (twice daily), in the form of JSON messaging being posted to a restful API (express, lambda etc.)

 Below is a example of what one of the shipments may look like:
+(A copy of this data can be found in the fixtures folder and is used for testing)

 ```json
 {